eyJhb/eyjhb.github.io/_posts/2018-11-17-hackit-2018-challenge-2-windows.md

 But now we can see what happens, when the ransomware encrypts the files.

-On first glance in the `__main__`, we see that is generates a random 32 byte key, that is uses for encryption.
+On first glance in the `__main__`, we see that is generates a random 32 byte key, that is used for encryption.
 Looking at the `encrypt_file` function, we can see that it accepts a `filename` and a `key`.
 The key is basically used to XOR the plaintext with.
-This means that we need to find some what, of recreating the key, that was used to encrypt our flag.
+This means that we need to find some way of recreating the key that was used to encrypt our flag.

-As we know that the flag was a `.pdf` file, we know the first 7 bytes of the file, that all pdfs starts with `%PDF-1.`.
+As we know that the flag was a `.pdf` file, we know the first 7 bytes of the file, as all pdfs starts with `%PDF-1.`.
 This means that we can find the first 7 bytes of the key, which will then allow us to find other patterns in the pdf, as it reuses the key throughout the file.
 This in turns, allows us to guess patterns until we have the full key used to XOR our flag.